data61/PSL/README.md

 We presented the final goal of this project at [AITP2017](http://aitp-conference.org/2017/).
 Our position paper "Towards Smart Proof Search for Isabelle" is available at [arXiv](https://arxiv.org/abs/1701.03037).

-We are currently developing ``MeLoId``, an extension to `PSL` to improve its proof automation.
-Our position paper "Towards Machine Learning Induction" is available at [arXiv](https://arxiv.org/abs/1812.04088).
-We presented this abstract at [AITP2019](http://aitp-conference.org/2019/), [LiVe2019](https://www7.in.tum.de/~kretinsk/LiVe2019.html), and [ML2019](https://icfp19.sigplan.org/home/mlfamilyworkshop-2019).

 We also plan to improve the proof automation using evolutionary computation.
 We presented our plan during the poster session at [GECCO2019](https://gecco-2019.sigevo.org/index.html/HomePage).
 Our poster-only paper is available at [ACM digital library](https://doi.org/10.1145/3319619.3321921) and [arXiv](https://arxiv.org/abs/1904.08468).

 ## Preferred Citation